MBA Story Differentiation Dos and Don’ts

 Your job is to mercilessly remove the details that weigh your narrative down and only leave the ones that let the “so what?” of your story shine through.

-This is especially true if you are working on the more philosophical, existential essays - the Harvard Business School or Berkeley Haas or the Stanford GSB essays.
+This is especially true if you are working on the more philosophical, existential essays - the Stanford GSB or Berkeley Haas for examples.

 Berkeley Haas wants to know “What makes you feel alive when you are doing it and why?”